joaoubaldo/piwigomedia/readme.txt

 Donate link: http://joaoubaldo.com
 Tags: gallery, piwigo, integration, media
 Requires at least: 3.0.1
-Tested up to: 3.4.2
+Tested up to: 4.0
 Stable tag: 1.1.4

-This plugins allows media from a Piwigo site to be inserted into WordPress posts.
+This plugins allows media from a Piwigo site to be inserted into WordPress posts and pages.

 == Description ==

-PiwigoMedia is a WordPress plugin that allows easy insertion and linking of images hosted in a Piwigo site, into WordPress posts, using the TinyMCE editor.
+PiwigoMedia WordPress plugin features integration between Piwigo sites and Wordpress, using the TinyMCE editor.

 The main advantages of PiwigoMedia are: